Joentje/kahoot-clone-nodejs/README.md

 ### Mongodb

-- DB: kahootDB
+- DB: quiznowDB
-- Collection: kahootGames
+- Collection: quiznowGames

 With Mongo Express you can import the game